Aappilattoq, Kujalleq

-Aappilattoq (old spelling: Augpilagtoq) is a village in the Kujalleq municipality in southern Greenland.
+Aappilattoq or Rødførde is a village in the Kujalleq municipality in southern Greenland.
 The name means "red", after the red mountain rising above the settlement in the Greenlandic language.
-The settlement had 100 inhabitants in 2020.
+The settlement had 90 inhabitants in 2024.

 The area of Aappilattoq has been inhabited since the 19th century, but the present-day village was founded in 1922.

 The main occupations and sources of income are hunting and fishing.

 Infrastructure and governance

 The median age of the settlement is 31.4 years, the lowest in the municipality.
 The main settlement service house is maintained and operated by the Kujalleq municipality.
 There is also a general store operated by KNI, and a general repairs workshop.
 The local fire station is operated by Nanortalik fire department.

 The settlement also houses a school, Jaajap atuarfia, which had 22 pupils in 2006.
 Appilattoq also has its own church.

 Together with the settlements Narsarmijit and Tasiusaq the village is governed by a joint council.
 The head of the council is Hans Levisen.

 Until December 31, 2008, the settlement belonged to the Nanortalik municipality.
 Since January 1, 2009, the settlement has been part of the Kujalleq municipality, when the former municipalities of Qaqortoq, Narsaq, and Nanortalik ceased to exist as administrative entities.